Hope in a Hazy World: Experts Discuss Cannabis Policy

 Schedule I, banned substances

-• Federally illegal to possess, obtain, or distribute without proper license14
+• Federally illegal to possess, obtain, or distribute without proper license15

-• Schedule I substances are thought to have a high potential for abuse and dependence and no medicinal qualities15
+• Schedule I substances are thought to have a high potential for abuse and dependence and no currently accepted medicinal qualities16

-• Synthetic cannabinoids are often used illicitly (eg, Spice, K2, Kronic, and Purple Haze)16
+• Synthetic cannabinoids are often used illicitly (eg, Spice, K2, etc)17

 Commonly Asked Questions